jcguo123/Iterative-self-checking/README.md

 <div align="center">

-# Iterative Self-checking for LLM Math Process Validation
+# Temporal Consistency for LLM Reasoning Process Error Identification

 <div>
 🔍 A New Method for Math LLM Verification 🎯